Welcome to the Rock My Kenya Adventure – August 2016 photo diary!

-It started off a an idea, that quickly formed into a plan and before I knew it, I was in the middle of the Masai Mara, leading 7 virtual strangers (who would become great friends) on a 2-week adventure.
+It started off as an idea in January 2016, that quickly formed into a plan and before I knew it, it was August and I was in the middle of the Masai Mara, leading 7 virtual strangers (who would become great friends) on a 2-week adventure.

-I wanted to provide a travel experience that is more like traditional backpacking experience, with a little bit of luxury thrown in – I guess you could call it ‘flashpacking’.
-The trip was designed to show a rounded portrayal of Kenya for what it is and take you a little out of your comfort zone, whilst removing the hassle of having to find accommodation, working out how to get from A to B and booking all your own activities.
+The trip was designed to show a rounded portrayal of Kenya whilst removing the hassle of having to find accommodation, working out how to get from A to B, and booking all your own activities.

 At the same, I wanted to bring people together as a group, to avoid the inevitable loneliness that you sometimes face travelling alone in Africa and also to share the costs.

 There were sooo many awesome highlights of this trip.
-But it would be hard to convey a lot of that to you, because most of them lie within the characters of the people on the trip, the general banter and all of the in jokes we had between ourselves!
+But it would be hard to convey a lot of that to you because most of them lie within the characters of the people on the trip, the banter, and all of the in-jokes we had between ourselves!

-It’s quite a long journey on the very, VERY, bumpy road to the Masai Mara and we broke down on the way (more on that later), so by the time we got there, we were pretty tired so we had dinner and just chilled out as we were up early the next morning to go on safari – which everyone was excited about, including me and my pal, Jac, The Occasional Traveller.
+It’s a long journey on the very, VERY, bumpy road to the Masai Mara so by the time we got there, we were pretty tired so we had dinner and just chilled out as we were up early the next morning to go on safari – which everyone was excited about, including me and my pal, Jac, The Occasional Traveller.

 And when they did – WOW!
 It was like nothing I’d ever seen before.
-Jac wrote what it was like to witness the migration on her blog (see if you can hear me doing my best David Attenborough impression).
+Jac wrote what it was like to witness the wildebeest migration on her blog (she also has a video, see if you can hear me doing my best David Attenborough impression).

 That evening, we went for a celebratory meal in the nearby township of Sekenani with our safari guides, probably not your typical Masai Mara tourist activity.

-Dinner was very typically Kenyan – greens, potatoes, ugali, tomato and onion with chilli, nyama choma, all eaten with our hands and washed down with a Tusker beer.
+Dinner was very typically Kenyan – greens, potatoes, ugali (maize porridge), tomato and onion with chilli, nyama choma (roast meat), all eaten with our hands and washed down with a Tusker beer.

-Afterwards, we went to local bar, Rex’s, where we were the only tourists.
-We sat around a camp fire, whilst disco lights flashed above us, drinking Konyagi and Coke with men from the township, safari guides and Maasai warriors.
+Afterward, we went to a local bar, Rex’s, where we were the only tourists.
+We sat around a campfire, whilst disco lights flashed above us, drinking Konyagi and Coke with men from the township, safari guides, and Maasai warriors.

-One of the girls in our group was celebrating her 30th birthday a couple of days later (she was leaving us after the Mara), so my friends at Mara Explorers Camp baked her a cake and brought it down to the bar, and we shared it out amongst everyone there.
+One of the girls in our group was celebrating her 30th birthday a couple of days later so my friends at Mara Explorers Camp baked her a cake and brought it down to the bar, and we shared it out amongst everyone there.

-The next day was spent with our guide, Mike, who we all affectionately called Maasai Mike, who took us on a hike up Siana Hill (although some of the group thought it was more of a mountain than a hill) where we were treated to amazing views over the Masai Mara.
+The next day was spent with our guide, Mike, who we all affectionately called Maasai Mike (who has since, over the years become a very good friend of mine), who took us on a hike up Siana Hill (although some of the group thought it was more of a mountain than a hill) where we were treated to amazing views over the Masai Mara.

 Next up, we visited the Maasai village where we were shown traditional singing and dancing and given another delicious and very typically Kenyan lunch.